 Two State agencies have primary responsibility for the protection of animal and plant species in New Mexico.
 The New Mexico Department of Game and Fish (NMDGF), under the authority of the New Mexico Wildlife Conservation Act, maintains a list of animal species whose prospects of survival or recruitment in New Mexico are in jeopardy.
-The New Mexico Energy, Minerals, and Natural Resources Department maintains a list of State-endangered plant species (See Section 75-6-1 NMSA 1978) and regulation NMFRCD Rulte No. 91-1.
+The New Mexico Energy, Minerals, and Natural Resources Department maintains a list of state-endangered plant species protected under state law (See Section 75-6-1 NMSA 1978) and regulation NMFRCD Rule No. 91-1.

-Within the Conchas Lake federal fee-owned property, there are three bird species listed that might occur: the Bald Eagle (Haliaeetus leucocephalus), American Peregrine Falcon (Falco pergrinus anatum), and the Gray vireo (Vireo vicinior).
+Within the Conchas Lake federal fee-owned property, there are three bird species listed that might occur: the Bald Eagle (Haliaeetus leucocephalus), American Peregrine Falcon (Falco pergrinus anatum), and the Baird's Sparrow (Ammodramus bairdii).